WhyNotHugo/django-afip/docs/installation.rst

 ---------

-Backwards compatibility may break at major release, however, we always provide migrations to upgrade existing installations (we actually always use those ourselves on our production instances without any data loss).
+Backwards compatibility may break at major release, however, we always provide migrations to upgrade existing installations (I actually always use those on multiple production instances without any data loss).

 .. warning::